 The Capitol Building

-The Capitol Visitor Center is beneath the East Front plaza of the U.S. Capitol at First Street and East Capitol Street.
+The Capitol Visitor Center is beneath the East Front Plaza of the U.S. Capitol at First Street and East Capitol Street.
 Free of Charge, Closed Sundays.
-No large bags, food or water allowed.
+No large bags, food, or water are allowed.

 Bureau of Engraving and Printing

 Watch money be printed and cut on a tour of the Bureau of Engraving and Printing.
 This is one of only two places in the US where paper money is printed (the other is Fort Worth, Texas).